CrawTheOne/mirror_fhnw_ds_hs2021_gml_trainingscenter/README.md

 # ML Trainingcenter

-This repository is the training center for the two competences **Supervised Learning (sul) and Unsupervised Learning (ule)** at the Bachelor study program in Data Science at FHNW.
+This repository is the training center for the competence **Grundlagen Machine Learning (gml)** at the Bachelor study program in Data Science at FHNW.

 ## Setting up the Trainingcenter